 right-can mean correct or indicate direction (opposite of left)

-- This is the right class for that requirement. - You'll find the professor's office to the right of the classroom.

-your / you're
+- This is the right class for that requirement. - You'll find the professor's office to the right of the classroom. - • your / you're your-possessive you're-contraction of you are

-your-possessive

 • Have you gotten your exam back yet?